Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 - [ ] Add chatAI using Google Gemini
 - [ ] Implement deep links

-- get interneet speed and save it in coredata
-- ... tes 123

 ## DONE

 Tasks that have been completed.